Dusty-Hordofel/jobster/README.md

 ### 20. Database Connection

-- connect our app to jobster database
+- connect our app to Mosala database

 ### 21. User Schema